 - You want to talk through the options with an expert or you need some support you can trust

-Expect to pay: A single will drawn up by a solicitor could cost between £100 and £200.
-A joint will for couples could cost between £150 and £300.
-Make sure the cost you’re quoted includes VAT.
+Expect to pay: A single will, drawn up by a solicitor might cost between £100 and £200.
+A joint will for couples might cost between £150 and £300.
+Make sure the cost you’re quoted includes additional costs such as VAT.

 If your affairs are complex, such as involving trusts or overseas properties, it will cost more.

 This is a cheaper option than a solicitor, and offers a fair amount of support and advice, but it’s very much a case of getting what you pay for.

 If you’re deciding between a will writer and a solicitor, remember that:

 - Your will writer won’t necessarily be legally qualified

 - Will writing services might not have been trading as long as many solicitors’ firms – an important consideration if you also want them to store your will, and

 - Will writers aren’t regulated in the same way as solicitors, so there’s less comeback for you if things go wrong – so try and use a will writer who’s a member of a professional organisation

 Expect to pay: around £75 and upwards.
 Extra services, like looking after your will, are often quoted separately.
 These costs can add up.